 70 lbs of force will still be applied during the arrow release.

 Hopefully that’s made things a little clearer, but if not checkout this article we’ve written on all the different types of bows available today where we cover some of this in more detail.
+Or checkout our roundup post that lists the best compound bow with a price range to suit everyone.

 Let’s move onto the major feature categories of both type of weapon.